Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Nurse and small business owner.

-Platform: Increase mental health opurtunities.
+Platform: Increase mental health care access.
 Increase teacher pay.
 Protect rural hospitals.
 For more information go to Todd’s campaign page.

 Incumbent Mary Miller is running for re-election she was first elected in 2020.
 Endorsed by Donald Trump.